gilbertotumangday1/tourisMateGIS/README.md

 ---

 ## Introduction
-This file contains details on the design implementation of a GIS software designed for tourists visiting new cities.
-We implemented multiple graphical features to make our GUI more intuitive, as well as multiple app features like an AI chatbot, live weather data and pathfinding abilities all geared towards tourists.
+<small>This file contains details on the design implementation of a GIS software designed for tourists visiting new cities.
+We implemented multiple graphical features to make our GUI more intuitive, as well as multiple app features like an AI chatbot, live weather data and
+pathfinding abilities all geared towards tourists.
 See the project presentation document for more details.
-This project was done almost entirely in C++, with libraries like GTK for graphics, also Glade and EZgl.
+This project was done almost entirely in C++, with libraries like GTK for graphics, also Glade and EZgl.</small>
 ---

 ### User Interface